EvilsSouls/dotfiles/README.md

 Since the current solution is very weird, I am planning on maybe making a rust application similar to stow, with some improvements so that it better suits my needs.[^1]

 [^1]: I imagine the application supporting a flag where the package directory can act like the configuration file itself

+[^2]: I could also create a `uninstall.sh` script, however this would require me to always update two files when adding a new package to stow.